SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 ### Wordpress

-#### Enqueueing

-Standard, widely used libraries like jQuery, Backbone, and Underscore are available for enqueueing from the Wordpress core.
-These must absolutely be enqueued using the standard arguments.
-Plugins and core functionality expects these scripts to be loaded and configured in a particular manner.

 #### Globals

 Certain values, such as URLs and values set in the admin, should not be assumed to be static.
 These values should be localized.